openregister/specification/content/data-model/mint.md

 ***
 TODO: What else is required in order to define this concept?
 Given that the spec is read-only, is minting still a thing?

+What's the role of validation? and number assignment?
 ***